 Making kombucha tea requires five ingredients: water, tea, sugar, starter tea or vinegar, and a kombucha scoby (also known as a starter culture, mother, mushroom, etc.).
 The type of water, tea, and sugar used are important.
 Creating a safe batch of kombucha requires maintaining a proper level of acid from the start until the scoby begins to produce its own acids.
 The acid serves a critical purpose by warding off mold and invading bacteria as well as providing a proper fermentation environment for the scoby.
 Maintaining a proper level of acidity is dependent on the ingredients used and the health of the scoby.
 While a number of water, tea, and sugar options exist, some provide a more healthy environment for the scoby and a consistent pH level and therefore are more likely to yield a consistently safe brew.
 The brew should start with a pH of no more than 4.6, and the finished brew should have a pH level between 2.5 and 4.0 prior to consumption.

 Brewing kombucha does require real tea (camellia sinensis) for both minerals and nitrogen.
 A number of varieties are available including black, green, white, pekoe, oolong, Darjeeling and more.
-We do recommend using organic tea whenever possible to avoid exposing the scoby to pesticides.
-The type of tea you choose to use to brew Kombucha can affect both the health of the scoby as well as the taste of your finished brew.
+We recommend using organic tea whenever possible to avoid exposing the scoby to pesticides.
+The type of tea you choose to use to brew kombucha can affect the health of the scoby as well as the taste of your finished brew.

 Black Tea.
 Black tea consists of fully fermented tea leaves and has traditionally been used to brew kombucha.
-Black tea is most nutritious for the scoby and will promote the most ideal brewing conditions and maintain the most consistent pH level, all of which contribute favorably to the health of the Scoby.
+Black tea is most nutritious for the scoby and will promote the most ideal brewing conditions and maintain the most consistent pH level, all of which contribute favorably to the health of the scoby.
 Black teas such Ceylon, English Breakfast, and Darjeeling make a traditional amber-colored, bold-tasting kombucha.
 The taste profile is most commonly described as apple-like or fruity, reminiscent of cider.
 Depending on the specific variety of tea used, it is also possible for kombucha made with black tea to taste woody, earthy, or smoky.
-Please note: it is important to avoid black teas that contain oils such as Earl Gray tea, chai tea, flavored Ceylon teas, etc. While flavored teas are popular among some kombucha brewers, be aware that the oils contained in such teas are not only hard on the scoby but can also become rancid during the brewing process.
+Please note: it is important to avoid black teas that contain oils such as Earl Grey tea, chai tea, flavored Ceylon teas, etc. While flavored teas are popular among some kombucha brewers, be aware that the oils contained in such teas are not only hard on the scoby but can also become rancid during the brewing process.

 Oolong Tea.
 For a bit softer taste, try Oolong tea, which consists of partially fermented tea leaves (and can be categorized as both a black and green tea).
 Oolong tea provides an amber-colored kombucha with a somewhat fruity, somewhat grassy taste.
 Oolong tea is a favorite for kombucha brewing here at Cultures for Health.

 Green Teas.
-Green teas are commonly mixed with black teas for brewing Kombucha but can also be used alone.
+Green teas are commonly mixed with black teas for brewing kombucha but can also be used alone.
 While not quite as ideal as black tea for fermenting kombucha, green tea provides most of the necessary nutrients and can be used in combination with black or herbal teas.
 Green teas tend to brew a little faster than black tea, and yield a lighter-color, softer-tasting kombucha.
 Jasmine green tea makes a particularly tasty kombucha.

 Red Teas.
 Many kombucha brewers enjoy using Red Roobios.
 We do recommend using it in combination with black tea (25% black tea).